JRasmusBm/git-workshop/06_interactive_rebase.md

 After any kind of rebase, including an interactive one, at least one commit will have been replayed and thus assigned a new commit hash.

-That means that you will have to perform a force push to sync the branches.
+That means that we will have to perform a force push to sync the branches.

 ```sh
 git push -f